Azure/Mission-Critical-Online/docs/reference-implementation/Getting-Started.md

 # Getting started

-This step-by-step guide describes the process to deploy AlwaysOn in your own environment from the beginning.
+This step-by-step guide describes the process to deploy Azure Mission-Critical in your own environment from the beginning.
 At the end of this guide you will have an Azure DevOps organization and project set up to deploy a copy of AlwaysOn into an Azure Subscription.

 ## How to deploy?

-The AlwaysOn project is using a GitHub repository for version control of code artifacts and manifest files.
+The Azure Mission-Critical project is using a GitHub repository for version control of code artifacts and manifest files.
 The project leverages Azure DevOps Pipelines for build and deployment (CI/CD) pipelines.

 > Instead of GitHub also other Git-based repositories can be used, such as *Azure DevOps Repos*.

 All relevant code artifacts and manifest files are stored in this GitHub repository and can easily be forked into your own account or organization.

-This guide describes the end-to-end process for setting up all pre-requisites and dependencies before deploying AlwaysOn into an Azure subscription of your choice.
+This guide describes the end-to-end process for setting up all pre-requisites and dependencies before deploying Azure Mission-Critical into an Azure subscription of your choice.

 ## Pre-requisites

-The following must be installed on the client machine used to deploy AlwaysOn reference implementation:
+The following must be installed on the client machine used to deploy Azure Mission-Critical reference implementation:

 - [Azure CLI](https://docs.microsoft.com/cli/azure/service-page/azure%20cli?view=azure-cli-latest)